 Having loose, watery stools

 Needing to have a bowel movement with little or no warning, called involuntary stooling.
-Your child may soil underwear if he or she can’t get to the bathroom in time.
+Your child may soil underwear if they can’t get to the bathroom in time.

 Scratching or rubbing the anal area, because it’s irritated by watery stools